Is Superannuation Safe From Bankruptcy?

 Seek Financial Advice for Superannuation + Bankruptcy

-Generally, superannuation is held in a regulated superannuation fund at the date of bankruptcy is considered protected property.
+Generally, superannuation is held in a regulated superannuation fund at the date of bankruptcy and is considered protected property.
 Lump sums paid from the fund to the bankrupt during bankruptcy are protected, and any property purchased with those amounts is also protected.

 However, in some situations, superannuation is not protected from bankruptcy.
 When facing a situation where bankruptcy is imminent, there are a few important factors that need to be considered: